THE CLEAN AIR OF THE UNTOUCHED

 To see the people at the Campground, those completely inexperienced new arrivals there in these snug little cabins they’d built themselves, was to realize that most people could do whatever they set their mind to.
 Ordinary people were smart enough to build good shelters and adapt to extreme weather conditions.
 Even those who’d just gotten to Alaska felt more at home with the steady rhythms of nature, than they had in the urban jungles where they’d come from.

 Of course it helped that Don the landowner had provided land to build the cabins on, the logs and materials, the picture windows, and for each cabin a nice little oval-shaped woodstove made of thin dark bluish metal, on attractive curved feet.
-It helped that they could go to the university and take showers, wash clothes, and get food.
+It helped that they could go to the University of Alaska nearby and take showers, wash clothes, and get food.
 In that way they were not really living a purely pre-industrial lifestyle.
 But these people could’ve done it anyway without those things, and so could most people.

 There were countless others who didn’t live at the Campground and didn’t have the advantages Don provided.
 They found ways to scavenge what they needed anyway, used patched two-by-fours for frames, old doors for walls, plastic sheeting for windows.
 They were living without bothering anybody or being bothered by them, in gorgeous natural surroundings, and all without paying rent.
 They were so proud of their little hovels.
 It was with such ceremony that they invited you in for a hot drink or meal, while giving you a verbal tour of all the innovations they’d made in their tiny home.